 As a result, exporting can be a more lucrative market for wholesale seafood distribution businesses now that there may not be as much domestic demand.
-Between fishers and farmers and the final customer, there are approximately 10 to 15 intermediates in the supply chain for seafood.
+Between fishers and farmers and the final seafood consumers, there are approximately 10 to 15 intermediates in the supply chain for seafood.

-The perishable nature of seafood makes it very unstable and spoilage-prone.
+The perishable nature of fish and shellfish makes it very unstable and spoilage-prone.
 As a result, the product's shelf life is greatly influenced by temperature and packaging conditions.

 Furthermore, improper handling or shipping seafood will cause the product to degrade, resulting in food waste and a drop in sales.
 Increased traceability and some logistical difficulties may be mitigated by the industry's use of cutting-edge asset tracking and monitoring technologies.

 Complex supply chains can be more easily handled thanks in large part to traceability.
 With the use of cutting-edge asset tracking and monitoring technologies, issues like visibility across the whole supply chain, temperature excursions, and improper handling and storage can be overcome.

 According to some estimates, as much as 35% of all seafood collected is lost or squandered throughout the cold chain.
 However, other research places the percentage closer to 50%, having a substantial negative impact on both the economy and the environment.